SSpeights/PowerShellGuide/a-bunch-of-commands.md

 Our scenario here is that you need to create a report about the computers you manage and you need to gather information about the Desktop, the BIOS, and the Processor on a scheduled basis.
 Maybe you need to check and see if the computer has a desired state before you perform some action.

 It is a good idea to create a directory for this your project.
-Example scripts are available from GitHub at : [https://github.com/SSpeights/PowerShellGuide.git](https://github.com/SSpeights/PowerShellGuide.git)
+Example scripts and all docs are available from GitHub at : [https://github.com/SSpeights/PowerShellGuide.git](https://github.com/SSpeights/PowerShellGuide.git)

 ## Create a .ps1 file